 Overview

-A Classical and Archaeological Studies programme at University of Kent enables you to undertake a substantial piece of supervised research in the subject that makes an original contribution to knowledge and is worthy of publication.
+A Classical and Archaeological Studies degree delivered by the University of Kent enables you to undertake a substantial piece of supervised research in the subject that makes an original contribution to knowledge and is worthy of publication.

 Programme Structure